baka-san/baka-san.github.io/_portfolio/not-wikipedia.md

 ...
 {% endhighlight %}

-Pundit was also used for scoping and setting the policy for collaborators, both of which will be disussed in later sections.
+Pundit was also used for scoping and setting the policy for collaborators, both of which will be discussed in later sections.

 ## Upgrading to Premium
-I like money, so getting users to upgrade and give me their cash is pretty important.
+I like money, so getting users to upgrade and give me their cash was pretty important.
 A premium user has the ability to both create private wikis and invite “collaborators” to work on their private wikis.
 Collaborators do not have to be premium users.
 A private wiki can be made public at any time.

-[Stripe](https://stripe.com/) is the way I went for payments and if you haven’t tried it out, you should.
+[Stripe](https://stripe.com/) was the way I went for payments and if you haven’t tried it out, you should.
 The difficulty in implementing the code is that both ActiveRecord (user and subscription models) and the Stripe database (customer, subscription, plan, and credit card) all had to communicate with each other and be maintained.
 The subscription cycle is as follows:
 1. The user decides to upgrade to a premium plan.
 2. The user enters their credit card information.
 3. The credit card information is securely sent to Stripe.